OBarronCS/pwnbox/README.md

 ## Create WSL image from the container
 We can extract the root filesystem from the image and use it as a WSL distro!
+There's a [one line PowerShell command](#automated-install) that will do this for you!

-You can head to the [releases page](https://github.com/OBarronCS/pwnbox/releases) to grab the files and skip straight to step 2 (the file name ends in `tar.gz`).
+To do it manually, you can head to the [releases page](https://github.com/OBarronCS/pwnbox/releases) to grab the files (the file name ends in `tar.gz`) and go to step 2 below.
 To build and extract the filesystem locally, start at step 1.

 ### Step 1 - extract the root filesystem
 ```powershell